 Winter weather gear, including a coat, hat and gloves will be necessary if you're heading outdoors.
 Storing extra winter weather apparel in your car in case of emergency is also recommended as the winter season approaches.

 As you're preparing the kids for school next week, pack the umbrella and rain gear with several rainy days ahead.
-On Thursday, heavier winter coats will be needed along with mittens, gloves, hats and earmuffs.
+Thursday, heavier winter coats will be needed along with mittens, gloves, hats and earmuffs.

-Keep the winter clothing items handy even after the ALERT DAY, as the colder weather pattern will extend into next weekend and likely the week of Thanksgiving.
-Though snow accumulation is not expected, travel may be a bit slower than usual with wet road conditions, so drive cautiously with the windshield wipers and headlights turned on.
-Allow extra time for travel and check the radar on the free WTOL 11 weather app before heading out.
+Though widespread snow accumulation is not expected, travel may be a bit slower than usual with wet road conditions, so drive cautiously with the windshield wipers and headlights turned on.
+Allow extra time for travel and check radar on the free WTOL 11 weather app before heading out.